William McKell: Later life

 McKell retired in May 1953.
 From June 1956 to 1957, he served as a member of the Reid Commission, which was responsible for drafting the Constitution of the Federation of Malaya (now Malaysia).

-A long time Trustee and former chairman, McKell was a regular at the Sydney Cricket Ground.
+A longtime trustee and former chairman, McKell was a regular at the Sydney Cricket Ground.
 From the 1970s onwards there was a revival of academic and Labor Party interest in McKell and his legacy.
-Neville Wran (ALP Premier from 1976 to 1986) named a new State Office Building after McKell, and the party called one of its research bodies the McKell Institute.
+Neville Wran (ALP Premier from 1976 to 1986) named a new state office building after McKell (the McKell Building, in Haymarket), and the party called one of its research bodies the McKell Institute.

 McKell died in the Sydney suburb of Waverley in January 1985 aged 93.
 A memorial service was held at St Andrew's Cathedral.
 His widow, Lady (Mary) McKell, survived him by only six months.
 Both Sir William's and Lady McKell's ashes are interred at Northern Suburbs Crematorium, North Ryde.